ga-wdi-boston/ruby-vs-js-array-methods-study/README.md

 We've learned a lot about Ruby array methods, and you may have noticed that they are similar to many JavaScript array methods we've already used.
-In this study, you will use Javascript instead of ruby to solve the same problems we solved in class, and explain the similarities and differences between the two languages.
+In this study, you will use JavaScript instead of Ruby to solve the same problems we solved in class, and explain the similarities and differences between the two languages.

 ## Prerequisites